-In 2020, the movement in interest rates negatively (2019 negatively) impacted the Company's net income.
-This negative impact was driven by decreases in risk free interest rates and corporate spreads, as well the impact of swap spreads on policy liabilities.
+In 2021, the movement in interest rates negatively (2020 - negatively) impacted the Company's net income.
+This negative impact was primarily due to increase in risk-free interest rates and the overall steepening of the yield curve in the U.S. and Canada.